Regional Producing Bottlers to Optimize System Production

 - Swire will acquire production facilities in Phoenix, Az. and Denver, Co.

-“The National Product Supply System will benefit all of our U.S. bottling partners by driving our production system to manufacture products at the lowest optimal cost,” said Sandy Douglas, Executive Vice President and President,
+“The National Product Supply System will benefit all of our U.S. bottling partners by driving our production system to manufacture products at the lowest optimal cost,” said Sandy Douglas, Executive Vice President and President, Coca-Cola North America.
+“The board of the NPSG will focus on infrastructure planning, innovation planning, and optimal sourcing.
+Importantly, we believe the NPSS structure allows us to leverage our significant system scale with the unique competitive advantage of being able to act with speed.
+This will be enabled by the outstanding commercial capabilities of a strong local bottling system.”

 The new transactions announced today are subject to the parties reaching definitive agreements.
 The parties are committed to working together to implement a smooth transition with minimal disruption for customers, consumers and system associates.